 Alexandru KampmannCopyright: © ICT

 Better and better driving systems are made possible by the development of complex software.
 In a few years, research should help us to make mobile life easier, safer and more agile.
 To achieve this, new technologies for sustainable vehicle systems are needed.The following article takes a closer look at why modular software architectures are the basis for novel, dynamic mobility concepts, what the road of the future will look like, and what contribution Alexandru Kampmann is making to this.

 Jonathan EhretCopyright: © ICT

 In the coming years, science and technology in virtual reality promise us new ways of entertainment and communication.
 The possibilities seem unlimited to us.
-Jonathan Wendt and his team at the Chair of Computer Graphics and Multimedia are asking themselves how we can interact with virtual humans in the future.
+Jonathan Ehret and his team at the Chair of Computer Graphics and Multimedia are asking themselves how we can interact with virtual humans in the future.
 The project approaches the question of how to create a virtual conversation.
-In the following article, Jonathan Wendt reveals how he came up with the topic in the first place and what the goal of his research is.
+In the following article, Jonathan Ehret reveals how he came up with the topic in the first place and what the goal of his research is.

 Last month the Young Researcher Award 2019 was given to Andra Voicu.
 Her outstanding research convinced the ICT Committee without hesitation.
 Andra’s work is focused on the design of sharing radio frequencies for future wireless networks.
 She tells in the following interview what motivates her to do this research.